 Electric ovens get their heat from two heating elements at the top and bottom of the oven.
-When the wiring in each element receives electrical current, it produces heat and the element glows with a steady, red hue.
-If you notice your Thermador oven not heating evenly, with food remaining underdone on the bottom, the bake element may be burnt out.
+When the wiring in each element receives electrical current, it produces heat, and the element glows with a steady, red hue.
+If your Thermador oven is not heating evenly, with food remaining underdone on the bottom, the bake element may be burnt out.
 Other visual signs include blistering, breakage, or dark spots on the element itself.

 Multimeter testing of the bake element can confirm that it’s burnt out by showing a lack of continuity.
 In this case, the bake element must be professionally replaced.

 Is your oven not heating up at all?
 It’s possible the thermal fuse has blown.
 This valve acts as a safety device and will blow if the oven is in danger of overheating.
 However, more commonly, the fuse will blow if it’s faulty.
 Once the fuse has blown, the oven won’t be able to heat up at all.